Stencyl/stencylpedia/chapter-4/regions.md

 4. Finally, we add in the **scene switch block** (under Scene > Game Flow) to change the scene.<br/><br/>![](http://static.stencyl.com/pedia2/ch4/regions/image13.png)

-That’s it!
-Here’s a [demo of the game in action](http://dl.dropbox.com/u/2769678/region-1.swf).
-We’ve drawn the region for you, so you can see exactly where it is.
+That's it!
+Here's a [demo of the game in action](http://dl.dropbox.com/u/2769678/region-1.swf) [unavailable].
+We've drawn the region for you, so you can see exactly where it is.

 ## Creating Regions